-The Tlowitsis Community Advisory Group (TCAG) joined Chief John Smith and Councillor John Smith for an emotional journey to Tlowitsis traditional territory.
-Most members on the trip were visiting Tlowitsis territory for the first time in their lives.
-The full-day voyage took TCAG members up Johnstone Strait, past Port Neville, and from Tlowitsis Island to Turnour Island, where the group stopped to visit Kalagwees, the site of our nation’s former winter village.
+The Tlowitsis Community Advisory Group (TCAG) joined Chief John Smith and Councillor Thomas Smith for an emotional journey to Tlowitsis traditional territory in June.
+Most citizens on the trip were visiting Tlowitsis territory for the first time in their lives.
+The full-day voyage took TCAG members up Johnstone Strait, past Port Neville, and from Tlowitsis Island to Turnour Island, where we stopped to visit Kalagwees, the site of our nation’s former winter village.
 Over eight hours on the water, TCAG members had a chance to see current Tlowitsis reserves, along with some of the vast lands currently under consideration as part of the Tlowitsis’ treaty negotiations with BC and Canada.
 The group was also thrilled to see a pod of orcas during their journey up Johnstone Strait, and a humpback whale on the return home.
-To view the photos from this special voyage, visit our photo gallery here

 Please take a moment to watch the video below, documenting our journey.
 For photos from the trip, visit our Photo Gallery

 A key aspect of treaty negotiations is the identification of Treaty Settlement Lands.
 In 2018, Tlowitsis identified its core lands for negotiation at the treaty table.
 We have produced this ‘virtual tour’ of Tlowitsis territory focusing in on the ‘core’ lands identified for treaty settlement.

 The on-going Lands negotiation process involves moving from [a] identifying a wider Statement of Intent area (i.e., traditional territory), to [b] identifying key Areas of Interest (more specific areas to potentially become TSL), to [c] identifying focused “Core” lands within the AOIs (lands considered “must haves”).